noggaholic/bugcraft-studio/README.md

 Uncompress the file you've download and execute the installer.
 A desktop short-cut will be created after installation, always open it `as administrator`.

+## Contributing

+Your contributions are always welcome :).
+Please have a look at the [contribution guidelines](CONTRIBUTING.md) first. :tada:

 ## You may also like...

-- [Machinima Studio](https://github.com/noggaholic/machinima-studio) - Machinima Studio for Guild Wars 2
+- [Machinima Studio](https://github.com/noggaholic/machinima-studio) - Machinima tool for Guild Wars 2
 - [AIO Sandbox](https://github.com/barncastle/AIO-Sandbox) - An "All In One" sandbox server that supports all pre-Cata builds of WoW with an emphasis on exploration.

 ## License